armory/docs-cdaas/content/en/reference/deployment/config-role-based-manual-approval.md

 - `requiresRoles`: list of RBAC roles

-For example, if you want only users with an "Approver", "InfoSec", or "Release Manager" role to be able to issue a manual approval, you would add those roles to the `requiresRole` list:
+For example, if you want only users with an "Approver", "InfoSec", **or** "Release Manager" role to be able to issue a manual approval, you would add those roles to the `requiresRoles` list:

 ```yaml
 ...